 Independent Study contracts are developed only in special circumstances.
-In all cases, the supervising professor, the program coordinator, the School Dean and the EVPAA must approve the independent study contract prior to the beginning of the semester.
+In all cases, the supervising professor, the program coordinator, the School Dean must approve the independent study contract prior to the beginning of the semester.
 The Independent Study form can be obtained from the Office of the Registrar.